vproxy guide: Step-by-step Rust proxy setup & IPv6 rotation

 vproxy run auto -u admin -p secret123

-Clients don't need to specify the protocol. vproxy analyzes the first few bytes of each connection and routes accordingly.
+Clients do not need to specify the protocol. vproxy analyzes the first few bytes of each connection and routes accordingly.

 vproxy run auto --tls-cert cert.pem --tls-key key.pem -u admin -p secret123

 This configuration handles encrypted and unencrypted traffic on one port.
-It's the most flexible setup but adds 5-10ms of detection latency.
+It is the most flexible setup but adds 5-10ms of detection latency.

 vproxy supports special username formats for session management and IP control.
 These extensions work with both HTTP and SOCKS5 protocols.